JOJ0/discodos/README.md

 source ~/.venvs/discodos/bin/activate
 ```

-Double check if your environment is active and you are using the pip binary installed inside your ~/.venvs/discodos/ directory.
+Double check if your environment is active and you are using the pip binary installed _inside_ your ~/.venvs/discodos/ directory.

 `pip --version`

-(You should see something like this)
+You should see something like this:

 `pip 18.1 from /Users/jojo/.venvs/discodos/lib/python3.7/site-packages/pip (python 3.7)`

 Install the necessary dependencies into your environment!